 While it’s certainly fine to grab promotional items — that’s what they’re for — it can leave a bad impression and look disrespectful if you don’t even acknowledge the recruiter.

 Don’t be rude.
 At the very least, have the courtesy to say hello and introduce yourself.
 Maybe shake their hand.
-If you’re uncomfortable with a handshake — many are after the pandemic — a polite greeting is fine.
-Talk to the employer and find out what they’re seeking for candidates.
+If you’re uncomfortable with a handshake, a polite greeting is fine.

 Social cues are a big thing at career fairs.
 Pay attention to them.
 Don’t take up all of a recruiter’s time.
 Chances are, they have a lot of people to speak with.

-Don’t overstay your welcome.
-Be respectful of social signals.
+Be respectful of social signals and don’t overstay your welcome.
+You may be especially interested in one company, but recognize when it's time to take the conversation offline.
 Grab a business card so you can continue the conversation at a later date.

 If a candidate shows up when recruiters are packing up the booth, it’s frustrating for the recruiter.
 They’ll engage with you, but they may be trying to leave.
 Therefore, they might not be giving you their full attention.